arbesavdiaj/holbertonschool-printf/README.md

 ## Description

-This project is a custom implementation of the C standard library function, `printf`.
-Our function, `_printf`, produces output according to a format by writing output to stdout, the standard output stream.
+This repository contains a custom implementation of the printf function, a commonly used function in the C programming language.
+The printf function is used for formatted output.
+It allows the programmer to specify the type of data and the representation of that data.
+Our implementation aims to replicate the functionality of the original printf function, while also providing a learning experience in low-level programming, memory management, and algorithm optimization.

 ## Features